viliussab/yac-interpreter/README.md

 # yac-interpreter
 This is a learning application that is able to interpret a custom made language.
-It was implemented using python3.9 and python library "sly"
+It was implemented using python3.9 and python library "sly".
-Language interpreter created using Python sly library

 ## Prerequisites
 In order to the program yourself one must: